 - Visitation with student’s parent/guardian who is on leave from active duty in the military

-All “parental” absences must be verified with proper documentation by a parent/guardian within 30 days of the student’s return to school in order to avoid being counted toward the eight (8) attendance violations that will lead to an NC.
-All documentation should be submitted to the Deans’ Office (H109/111).
+All “parental” absences must be verified with proper documentation by a parent/guardian within 30 days of the student’s absence.
+All documentation should be submitted to the Attendance Office (S127); email firstname.lastname@example.org or call 847-424-7800.
 Absences not verified with proper documentation are classified as “parental.”
-If proper documentation is not provided within 30 days, the absences will remain listed as “parental” (P) in our records, and will count toward NC.
+If proper documentation is not provided within 30 days, the absences will remain listed as “parental” (P) in our records.

 The following reasons will be considered unexcused:

-- Any false call (made by someone other than your parent or other authorized adult)
+- Any false call or report (made by someone other than your parent/guardian or other authorized adult)

-For any class work and any homework assigned during excused/unexcused absences, students will have twice the number of missed school days to turn in assignments for full credit.
-Please contact your teacher to make arrangements regarding assignments, assessments and projects with previously announced deadlines.
+For any classwork and any homework assigned/due during excused/unexcused absences, students will have twice the number of missed class blocks to turn in assignments for full credit.
+This applies to assignments, assessments and projects with previously announced deadlines.

 For questions about attendance codes, contact the Attendance Office at 847-424-7800 or AttendanceOffice@eths202.org